Special Features/ Programs of Charlton Junior School

 Elealeh East - 0420 507 029

-Direct buses run to Blackalls Park, Toronto, Coal Point, Carey Bay, Kilaben Bay, Rathmines, Wangi Wangi, Barnsley, Holmesville, and Killingworth.
-(Cameron Park route is in the process of being put in place).
+Direct buses run to Blackalls Park, Toronto, Coal Point, Carey Bay, Kilaben Bay, Rathmines, Wangi Wangi, Barnsley, Cameron Park, Edgeworth and Glendale.
+(Expressions of interest are currently being taken for Cardiff, Speers Point and Warners Bay).

 Public Buses are available from Fassifern Station to Charlestown, Edgeworth, etc...

 For specific information on bus routes and timetables, please visit the following websites:-

 Covers most suburbs in proximity to the school.

 Raill - Fassifern Railway Station (directly next to the College)

 For information regarding School Student Transport Scheme, Travel Concessions and the eligibility of students wishing to apply for free Bus and Rail travel please visit:-